-For the 2016 Mayoral election we supported the LCC’s Sign for Cycling campaign.
-In response to the work of LCC, the new mayor Sadiq Khan committed to major improvements for cycling in London:
+At the 2016 mayoral election, the LCC’s Sign for Cycling campaign secured commitments for cycling from all of the main candidates.
+The current mayor Sadiq Khan committed to major improvements for cycling in London:

 - Triple the amount of protected space for cycling on main roads and at junctions